 and brushed away snow

 to the cold.
 That we return each spring

 white as a layette, in the newly-turned earth—

 but there is no plot, no shrine,

 no place in this world where your name is borne.

 Nancy Naomi Carlson is the recipient of grants from the National Endowment for the Arts, the Maryland Arts Council, and the Arts & Humanities Council of Montgomery County.
-Author of three prize-winning books of poems and translator of six books from French to English, she is an associate editor for Tupelo Press.
-Her work has appeared in such journals as The Iowa Review, Poetry, Prairie Schooner and The Southern Review.
-To read more by this author: Summer 2005 issue
+Carlson is author of four books of poems and translator of six books from French to English, including An Infusion of Violets (Seagull Books, 2019), recently named a "New & Noteworthy" title by the New York Times Book Review.
+A senior translation editor for Tupelo Press, her work has appeared in APR, The Georgia Review, The Paris Review and Poetry.
+Her website: nancynaomicarlson.com/ To read more by this author: Summer 2005 issue